Mohd-Ali-Creator/project2/readme.md

 # New Project

 This project was createwd from local system.
-Creaated by Mohammad Ali Khan.
+Creaated by Mohammad Ali Khan .